Kanab is a small Utah town that packs a big punch! It is an outdoor lover’s paradise and the gateway to East Zion.

 Here you can camp, off-road, hike, play in the sand, and even sandboard or sled down the dunes!

-Entrance to the park is reasonably priced and there are campsites available to stay in as well.
-Sandboards and sleds can be also rented at the park on a first-come, first-served basis.
-For a list of entrance and camping fees, see the Coral Pink Sand Dunes State Park website.
+Entrance to the park is reasonably priced, and there are campsites available for overnight stays as well.
+Sandboards and UTVs can also be rented at the park on a first-come, first-served basis.

 Some things to know before you go:

-It is in full sun and hot, bring lots of water.
+It is in full sun and hot, so bring lots of water.

 You have to walk a significant way to get to the dunes and it can get tiring walking to and from them through the deep sand.